Skip to main content

 Is a Month to Month Lease Legally Binding?

-Yes, just like a long-term lease agreement, a month-to-month lease is legally binding.
+Yes, just like a long-term or fixed-term leases, a month-to-month lease is legally binding.
 The only requirement is that the document is in writing and signed by both parties.

 What is a Holding Over Clause in a Lease Agreement?

-A Holding Over clause means that a lease will continue on a month-to-month basis after reaching the expiration date.
-You wouldn’t need to sign a separate month-to-month lease, as the clause would be in writing and as a part of the lease agreement.
+A Holding Over clause means that a lease will continue on a month-to-month basis after reaching the lease expiration date.
+You wouldn’t need to sign a separate month-to-month lease, as the clause would be in writing and as a part of the lease agreements.

 The clause will come in handy in case your tenants fail to move out and wonder if they have to continue renting under the existing terms and conditions.